graemes/poolparty-x16r/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
-                          bastion     use to mine Joincoin
-                          bitcore     use to mine Bitcore's Timetravel10
-                          blake       use to mine Saffroncoin (Blake256)
-                          blakecoin   use to mine Old Blake 256 blake2s     use to mine Nevacoin (Blake2-S 256) bmw         use to mine Midnight
-                          cryptolight use to mine AEON cryptonight (MEM/2) cryptonight use to mine XMR cryptonight, Bytecoin, Dash, DigitalNote, etc c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
-                          dmd-gr      use to mine Diamond-Groestl
-                          equihash    use to mine ZEC, HUSH and KMD fresh       use to mine Freshcoin
-                          fugue256    use to mine Fuguecoin
-                          groestl     use to mine Groestlcoin
-                          hsr         use to mine Hshare
-                          jackpot     use to mine Sweepcoin
-                          keccak      use to mine Maxcoin
-                          keccakc     use to mine CreativeCoin
-                          lbry        use to mine LBRY Credits
-                          luffa       use to mine Joincoin
-                          lyra2       use to mine CryptoCoin
-                          lyra2v2     use to mine Vertcoin
-                          lyra2z      use to mine Zerocoin (XZC)
-                          myr-gr      use to mine Myriad-Groest
-                          neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
-                          polytimos   use to mine Polytimos
-                          quark       use to mine Quarkcoin
-                          qubit       use to mine Qubit
-                          scrypt      use to mine Scrypt coins (Litecoin, Dogecoin, etc) scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations) scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
-                          sha256t     use to mine OneCoin (OC)
-                          sia         use to mine SIA
-                          sib         use to mine Sibcoin
-                          skein       use to mine Skeincoin
-                          skein2      use to mine Woodcoin
-                          skunk       use to mine Signatum
-                          timetravel  use to mine MachineCoin
-                          tribus      use to mine Denarius
-                          x11evo      use to mine Revolver
-                          x11         use to mine DarkCoin
-                          x14         use to mine X14Coin
-                          x15         use to mine Halcyon
                           x16r        use to mine Raven
-                          x17         use to mine X17
-                          vanilla     use to mine Vanilla (Blake256)
-                          veltor      use to mine VeltorCoin
-                          whirlpool   use to mine Joincoin
-                          wildkeccak  use to mine Boolberry (Stratum only) zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs
                         to operate on.
 Device IDs start counting from 0!